 Aquatic herbicides currently represent the most reliable, effective, selective means for controlling Eurasian watermilfoil.
 There are currently five systemic herbicides, 2,4-D (Navigate), 2,4-D amine (Sculpin G), triclopyr (Renovate 3 & OTF), 2,4-D/Triclopyr combination (Renovate Max G) and fluridone (Sonar or Avast), which can be used to achieve long-term, selective control of Eurasian watermilfoil.
+Additionally, a new product, ProcellaCOR, is now approved for use in Michigan and is designed to work on Eurasian and hybrid milfoil.
 Systemic herbicides are capable of killing the entire plant.
-Several contact herbicides, including diguat (Reward or Solera) can also provide short-term control of Eurasian watermilfoil.
+Several contact herbicides, including diquat (Reward or Solera) can also provide short-term control of Eurasian watermilfoil.
 These herbicides kill only the shoots of the plant, and plants regrow relatively rapidly from their unaffected below ground parts.

 Systemic herbicides control Eurasian watermilfoil with little or no impact on most native plant species.
 Under ideal conditions, several consecutive annual applications of these herbicides can reduce Eurasian watermilfoil to maintenance (low) abundance, such that only relatively small spot treatments are required to keep it under control.
-For this strategy to succeed, it is necessary to treat most of the Furasian watermilfoil in the lake each time.
+For this strategy to succeed, it is necessary to treat most of the Eurasian watermilfoil in the lake each time.